I-730, Refugee/Asylee Relative Petition

 - Census record.

-If secondary evidence is not available, submit affidavits.
+If secondary evidence is not available, submit affidavits (sworn written statements related to the facts at issue).
 If you submit affidavits, they must overcome the absence of primary and secondary evidence.

 Don’t forget to sign your form.
 We will reject any unsigned form.

-For FTJ-R Petitions Only: On Feb.
-1, 2018, USCIS and the U.S. Department of State (DOS) implemented procedures to ensure that all individuals admitted as refugees receive similar, consistent vetting and adjudication procedures, whether they are principal refugees, accompanying family members, or following-to-join refugees.
-These procedures require additional biographic information for FTJ-R beneficiaries through submission of a Form I-590, Registration for Classification as Refugee (PDF, 691.55 KB).
-Petitioners should submit a Form I-590 for the beneficiary along with the Form I-730 petition, but the beneficiary does not need to complete Parts 5 or 8 or sign the form.
+On Feb.
+1, 2018, USCIS and the Department of State (DOS) implemented procedures requiring additional information for FTJ-R beneficiaries to determine eligibility.
+You should submit a Form I-590, Registration for Classification as Refugee (PDF, 691.55 KB) (PDF, 696.08 KB), for your FTJ-R relative along with the Form I-730 petition; your relative does not need to complete Parts 5 or 8 or sign the Form I-590.
 We will not deny a Form I-730 that does not have a Form I-590, but we will request this information from petitioners if they do not submit it.

 You cannot use Form I-590 to request refugee status directly with USCIS.
 For information about the U.S. Refugee Admissions Program, see our Refugees page.